tencent-quantum-lab/tensorcircuit/docs/source/quickstart.rst

 Also for a non-quantum example (linear regression) demonstrating the backend agnostic feature, pytree supports variables, AD/jit/vmap usage, and variational optimization loops.
 Please refer to the example script: `linear regression example <https://github.com/quclub/tensorcircuit-dev/blob/master/examples/universal_lr.py>`_.
 This example might be more friendly to machine learning community since it is purely classical while also showcasing the main features and paradigms of tensorcircuit.

-If the user have no intention to maintain the application code in a backend agnostic fashion, the API for ML frameworks can be more handily used and connected with the TensorCircuit API.
+If the user has no intention to maintain the application code in a backend agnostic fashion, the API for ML frameworks can be more handily used and connected with the TensorCircuit API.

 .. code-block:: python